-This Day in History: The Keystone State and a Signer of the Declaration
+This Day in History: John Morton, Signer of the Declaration

 On or around this day in 1777, a signer of the Declaration of Independence passes away.
-John Morton’s vote ensured that Pennsylvania would support the cause of independence.
-Did you know that Pennsylvania’s nickname, “the Keystone State,” may have originated from Morton’s decisive vote?
+Pennsylvania’s nickname, “the Keystone State,” may have originated from John Morton’s decisive vote.

 Many details of Morton’s early childhood are lost to history, but we know that he was raised by his mother and a stepfather whom he admired.
 He didn’t have much in the way of formal schooling, but that doesn’t seem to have stopped him.
 He held many public offices during his life, beginning when he was about 30 years old.
 As tensions rose with England, he served in the Stamp Act Congress.
 He was later elected to the Continental Congress and served for a few years, beginning in 1774.